AMENDMENTIn June 2019, this chapter was updated locally. It should be re-read in it's entirety.

 In addition, in relation to the Fostering Service, it is an expectation of the Fostering National Minimum Standards 2011 that:

 Any person who receives information or suspects that a child has suffered or is suffering significant harm in a foster placement must immediately inform the child's social worker or their manager.

 On receipt of any such information, the child's social worker, or their team manager must immediately:

 The supervising social worker will:

-The Strategy Meeting must consider:
+The Strategy meeting shall consider:

-Whether or not the Strategy Meeting considers that the allegation or suspicion has any foundation, the matter should be investigated unless there are exceptional circumstances, and the Regulatory Authority must be notified of the decision and the outcome.
+Whether or not the Strategy meeting considers that the allegation or suspicion has any foundation, the matter should be investigated unless there are exceptional circumstances, and the regulatory authority must be notified of the decision and the outcome.

-The minutes of the meeting must contain clear action points and clear time-scales for each action.
+The minutes of the meeting must contain clear action points and clear time scales for each action.
 The action points and timescales will be circulated immediately after the meeting.
 Actions agreed must be recorded and be the responsibility of named individuals.

 Copies of the action points and the minutes should be held on the child's and the foster carer's records.